Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/csharp/intelliprompt.md

 The [ICodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetProvider) service that is registered needs to have a root [ICodeSnippetFolder](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetFolder) set on it, with at least code snippet within it or its child folders.
 A folder can be created programmatically. @if (wpf winforms) {Or it can be loaded recursively via the [CodeSnippetFolder](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CodeSnippetFolder).[LoadFrom](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CodeSnippetFolder.LoadFrom*) method. }

 This code creates a [CSharpSyntaxLanguage](xref:ActiproSoftware.Text.Languages.CSharp.Implementation.CSharpSyntaxLanguage) and registers a [CSharpCodeSnippetProvider](xref:ActiproSoftware.Text.Languages.CSharp.Implementation.CSharpCodeSnippetProvider) service on it, which is a code snippet provider that is optimized for this language.
 The provider has a root [ICodeSnippetFolder](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetFolder) assigned that contains all the snippets recursively found within the file system path specified by the `path` variable.
-Note that `CSharp` is passed as a language name parameter when loading the folder.
+Note that `"CSharp"` is passed as a language name parameter when loading the folder.
 This ensures that only code snippets designed for the C# language will be loaded.

 ```csharp
 var language = new CSharpSyntaxLanguage();